DavidVorick/CodeCommit/src/context_builder/UserSpecification.md

 The codebase summary will contain the following files:

-+ the full file for the top level .gitignore, build.sh, Cargo.toml, LLMInstructions.md, and UserSpecification.md
++ the full file for the top level .gitignore, build.sh, Cargo.toml, ModuleDependencies, and UserSpecification.md
 + all of the filenames of all of the top level files, including names of all the top level files in src/
 + for each module, the following will be provided if available:
     + the full ModuleDependencies.md file